LV/nixos/README.md

 ### My architecture is not supported!

 Run `sudo nixos-generate-config` and then copy over the `/etc/nixos/hardware-configuration.nix` file to `hosts/` in the repo

+/TODO/: Fix the configuration if statements for architecture.
+Currently will only check if system is `aarch64`, and will mark architecture as `x86` if that's not the case.
+In new architectures such as RISC-V, this will totally fail.

+### File not found after editing config and running `make`

+You will need to do a `git add .` before running `make`